deployKF/website/content/guides/platform/deploykf-gateway.md

 ??? step "Step 1 - Modify Hosts"

     You __can't__ access deployKF using `localhost`, `127.0.0.1`, or any other IP address.

-    Without an HTTP `Host` header, deployKF won't know which service you are trying to access, and so will return nothing.
+    Without an HTTP _Host_ header, deployKF won't know which service you are trying to access.

-    By default, deployKF uses `deploykf.example.com` and its subdomains, so modify the [hosts file](https://en.wikipedia.org/wiki/Hosts_(file)) on your __local machine__ to resolve these domains to `127.0.0.1`.
+    You must update your [hosts file](https://en.wikipedia.org/wiki/Hosts_(file)) to resolve `deploykf.example.com` and its subdomains to `127.0.0.1`.

-    If you have [configured a custom domain](#base-domain-and-ports), replace `deploykf.example.com` with your domain.

-    !!! warning "Local Machine"
+    !!! warning ""

         Edit the hosts file on your __local machine__ (where you run your web browser), NOT the Kubernetes cluster itself.